Akuli/python-tutorial/installing-python.md

     Type "help", "copyright", "credits" or "license" for more information.
     >>>

-On GNU/Linux or Mac OSX, type `python3` instead:
+On GNU/Linux or Mac OSX, you should have a terminal application installed already.
+Run it and type `python3`:

     you@YourComputer:~$ python3
     Python 3.4.3 (default, Oct 14 2015, 20:28:29)